Putin says Russia is 'united as never before' during Shanghai Cooperation Organization meeting

 Speaking by video link from the Kremlin, Putin praised the organization for “playing an increasingly significant role in international affairs, making a real contribution to maintaining peace and stability, ensuring sustainable economic growth of the participating states, and strengthening ties between peoples.”

-The summit presents an opportunity for Putin to show that he's in control after an insurrection that left some wondering about divisions among Russian elites.
+The summit presented an opportunity for Putin to show he remains in control after the insurrection left some wondering about divisions among Russian elites.

 “The Russian people are united as never before,” he said.
 "The solidarity and responsibility for the fate of the fatherland was clearly demonstrated by the Russian political circles and the entire society by standing as a united front against the attempted armed rebellion.”

-Earlier speakers avoided directed references to the war, while bemoaning its global consequences.
+Earlier speakers avoided direct references to the war, while bemoaning its global consequences.

+A declaration adopted at the virtual summit also made no reference to Ukraine, but it said threats and challenges are ``becoming more and more complex, destructive and dangerous, existing conflicts are aggravating and new conflicts are emerging.”

 In his opening speech, Indian Prime Minister Narendra Modi warned of global challenges to food, fuel and fertilizer supplies but didn't mention the war in Ukraine.
 Trade in all three has been disrupted by the war.